Falafel

 This post may contain affiliate links.
 Read my full disclosure policy.

-Learn the secret to perfect, crispy falafel with my straightforward recipe – no deep-frying required!
+Learn the secret to perfect, crispy falafel with my simple recipe—no deep-frying required!
 The crucial ingredient?
-Dried chickpeas—canned chickpeas simply won’t cut it for truly authentic falafel.
+Dried chickpeas; canned chickpeas simply won’t cut it for truly authentic falafel.

-A popular vegetarian street food eaten throughout the Middle East, falafel are deep-fried patties made from ground chickpeas (or fava beans), herbs, and spices.
-They are traditionally stuffed into a pita or served as part of a mezze platter with Israeli salad, hummus, baba ganoush, tahini sauce, and yogurt sauce.
+Falafel, a popular vegetarian street food throughout the Middle East, are deep-fried patties made from ground chickpeas (or fava beans), herbs, and spices.
+Traditionally, they’re stuffed into pita or served as part of a mezze platter with Israeli salad, hummus, tabbouleh, baba ganoush, and tahini sauce.

-Making falafel at home may seem complicated, but that’s not the case at all!
-It’s as easy as making meatballs, and you don’t even have to deep-fry.
-The key is to use avoid using canned chickpeas.
-Many recipes call for them — and, believe me, I see their appeal — but I can tell you from experience that they don’t work (unless you want a mushy disaster on your hands).
-The best falafel is made with dried chickpeas that have been soaked but not cooked.
-If you don’t have time to soak chickpeas overnight, you can use the quick-soak method, which only takes about an hour.
+Making falafel at home may seem intimidating, but it’s actually quite simple—almost like making meatballs, and you don’t even need to deep-fry.
+The key, and I can’t stress this enough, is to avoid using canned chickpeas.
+Many recipes call for them, but I can tell you from experience that they just don’t work well (unless you want a mushy disaster on your hands!).
+The best falafel is made with dried chickpeas that have been soaked overnight but not cooked.
+If you’re short on time, you can use the quick-soak method, which only takes about an hour.

 Step-By-Step Instructions